Ricola Launches The First Karaoke Gondola In The World

+data-text="Ricola Launches the First Karaoke Gondola in The World" data-link=" Launches the First Karaoke Gondola in The World" class="whatsapp">Shar World premiere in the Jungfrau region (Switzerland)

-(MENAFN- Media OutReach Newswire) LAUFEN/GRINDELWALD - Newsaktuell - 11 December 2023 - Riiiiiicolaaaa!
+LAUFEN/GRINDELWALD - Newsaktuell - 11 December 2023 - Riiiiiicolaaaa!
 The world-famous jingle that needs no introduction.
-This winter, it resonates through the Swiss Alps, echoing across Eiger, Mönch, and Jungfrau.
-Guests can now enjoy karaoke-style singing of 36 songs in two exclusively designed cabins of the Männlichen cable car, spanning from Abba to Queen, and Psy to Taylor Swift.
+This winter, it resonates through the Swiss Alps, echoing across Eiger, Mnch, and Jungfrau.
+Guests can now enjoy karaoke-style singing of 36 songs in two exclusively designed cabins of the Mnnlichen cable car, spanning from Abba to Queen, and Psy to Taylor Swift.
 This unique experience kicks off the winter fun right at the valley station, turning the wait for the ski slope into an unforgettable adventure.
 The world premiere took place on December 9, 2023, in Grindelwald, Switzerland.

 Ricola Karaoke Gondola in Grindelwald/Switzerland, Outside view, may be used for media purposes